mimita3635/git_mining/README.md

 - The program doesn't handle parameter changes in constructors.
 - As the cloning or mining part isn't multi-threaded, it takes a lot of time for the code to run on large repositories.
 It is specially cumbersome if internet connection is slow.
 - As the repositories are downoaded, and the Logfile contains all the commits, they often require a lot of space.
+- The program cannot handle comma seperated listings inside diamonds, treats them as normal comma seperated arguments.
+- Throws runtime exception for [catastrophic backtracking]  cases.

 #### Tested Repositories
+The program has been tested on following popular java repositories.
+- [Java Design Patterns]
+- [Jodd]

 #### Results
+The output csv files are uploaded in this repository with following names
+- *Method_Diff_jodd.csv*
+- *Method_Diff_java_design_patterns.csv*
+The Log.txt files couldn't be uploaded because of their size.
+ As it can be seen in the csv files, the program cannot handle multiple comma seperated types in angular brackets.
 #### Resources
 The following tools and sites has hbeen used or taken help from for developing this program.